Learn about all the benefits of black cumin seed.

 The famous Greek physician Dioscorides, of the first century, used black cumin seeds to treat headaches, toothaches, nasal congestion, and intestinal worms.
 Ibn Sina, aka Avicenna, a famous first century Persian healer and author of the famous Book of Healing recommended black seed cumin as a cure for headaches, fever, toothaches, and common colds.
 He also wrote about how the seed fuels the body with energy and has preventative and restorative qualities.
 He describes it as a soothing agent for skin disorders, wounds, and external irritations.

 There is mention of these Middle Eastern seeds in the Bible and the Prophet Muhammed said: “In the black seed is healing for every disease except death.”
-India, the home of Ayurveda, used the seed as digestive aid, metabolic enhancer, and for gastrointestinal issues.
+India, the home of Ayurveda, used the seed as a digestive aid, metabolic enhancer, and for gastrointestinal issues.

 Yet these little seeds also contain myristic acid, palmitic acid, stearic acid, palmitoleic acid, oleic acid, linoleic acid, arachidonic acid, proteins and vitamins B1, B2,B3, calcium, folate, iron, copper, zinc and phosphorous.
 They’re also an excellent source for Omega-3 fatty acids.